Malvern Hills District (1974–1998): History

 The Bromyard and Ledbury rural districts had been part of Herefordshire prior to the 1974 reforms; the other three had been in Worcestershire.
 The district was named Malvern Hills after the range of hills which ran through the centre of the district.
 Malvern Hills was one of two districts created in Hereford and Worcester which straddled the old county boundary, the other being Leominster district, created from five Herefordshire districts plus the Tenbury Rural District from Worcestershire.

-On 1 April 1998 the district was abolished to form Malvern Hills district in Worcestershire and Herefordshire district in Herefordshire.
+On 1 April 1998 the district was abolished, with its territory divided between a new Malvern Hills District in Worcestershire (which also included part of the former Leominster district), and a new unitary authority of Herefordshire.

+The district council was based at the Council House in Great Malvern, a Grade II* listed building.